The Ecclesial Method

 Step 4 – Application

-Often in an RCIA setting, this step takes place by breaking the larger group into small groups and answering pre-written questions that apply the doctrine to the participants’ lives.
+Often in an OCIA setting, this step takes place by breaking the larger group into small groups and answering pre-written questions that apply the doctrine to the participants’ lives.
 This step fosters conversion and intends to bear fruit in the lives of the students.

 Your students should be thinking, “Wow, this truth has profound implications for my own life,” and they should hear the call to conversion, to be changed.